 The course provides instruction in the fundamental concepts of photography and photo editing using Adobe Photoshop.
 Instruction is provided to assist students in using a digital camera to understand basic technical concepts.
+Students also explore different film techniques such as cyanotype, polaroid, and dark room.
 Through a series of creative processes and problem solving projects the students will create, self-evaluate, and participate in critiques.